 Holiday Letting Price Information in New Orleans

 This graph displays the average prices for the next twelve months in New Orleans.
-The most expensive week of the next 12 months is in February (23/02 - 02/03), where prices hit an average of £306 a night.
-Conversely, the cheapest average prices are in a week of November (02/11 - 09/11).
+The most expensive week of the next 12 months is in April (27/04 - 04/05), when prices hit an average of £262 a night.
+Conversely, the cheapest average prices are in one week of February (08/02 - 15/02).

 Holiday Home Availability Information in New Orleans

 Find out the percentage of available rentals & cottages in New Orleans with the graph above.
-The week with the lowest percentage of available accommodations is in October (26/10 - 02/11).
-It will be easy to find a holiday home that suits you in a week of December (08/12 - 15/12), as 88 of the rentals are still available.
+The week with the lowest percentage of available properties is in February (08/02 - 15/02).
+It will be easy to find a holiday home that suits you in one week in May (25/05 - 01/06), when 87 of the rentals are still available.

-This is the climate diagram in New Orleans.
-This year, June will have higher average temperatures.
+This is the climate diagram for New Orleans.
+This year, June will have the highest average temperatures.
 On the other hand, you could have temperatures dropping under 13° in December.
-The rainiest month is June while the driest month is January.
+The rainiest month is June, while the driest month is January.